Azure/azure-powershell/src/Network/Network/NetworkSecurityPerimeter.Autorest/docs/Update-AzNetworkSecurityPerimeterAssociation.md

 ```

 ### -SecurityPerimeterName
-The name of the SecurityPerimeterName
+The name of the network security perimeter

 ```yaml
 Type: System.String